 I worked in that capacity for one year before deciding it was time to do something on my bucket list, so I left that job to attend flight school.
 Becoming a Pilot was a childhood dream of mine, and I became a FAA Certified Private Pilot in July 2009.
 I now fly all over Tennessee and beyond, enjoying the freedom of being able to travel with my family without having to go through those annoying TSA checkpoints.
 There is nothing that compares to the freedom of enjoying open skies on a pleasant flight soaking in the sights of nature from above.

-Later that year, I also completed a General Studies Associate’s Degree with Barton Community College.
+Later that year, I completed an Associate’s Degree in General Studies with Barton Community College.
 After graduation, I was fortunate enough to present in front of the faculty body and talked to them about Instructional Technology, Web applications, and student engagement tools.
-Luckily for me, they liked what they heard, and I was asked to come back and presented twice during their professional development days.
+Luckily for me, they liked what they heard, and I was asked to come back to present twice during their Professional Development in-service days.
 Eventually, this led to my hiring as a Multimedia Specialist for the College working in the Distance Learning Division under a Title III grant to increase the use of technology for online learning.
 While I readily admit that I am passionate about sharing my knowledge of technology with others, it was in that job that I found this to be my true professional calling.

 My job as a consultant has allowed me to present at several professional educational conferences including the C2C Spring Forum, ElevateEdu (formerly KCTechNet), ICCOC Spring Forum, ISTE #HackEdu, NISOD, Pearson Cite, PET, SIDLIT and WATC iTrac.
 These experiences have afforded me the opportunity to network with other educators, instructional designers, and technology integrators in the education community.
 Conversely, they have become part of my Professional Learning Network (PLN).
 Over the last seven years, all of these connections have helped me grow both professionally and as a person.
 Undoubtedly none of this would have been possible had I chosen not to further my education.
-For this reason, I firmly believe that learning needs to be a lifelong pursuit that transforms our way of thinking paving the way ahead for the future.
+I firmly believe that learning needs to be a lifelong pursuit that transforms our way of thinking paving the way ahead for the future.
+For this reason, I decided to attend Austin Peay State University online to pursue a Masters Degree in Education with an Instructional Technology specialization.
+I am more than halfway done with their program and look forward to graduating next year.

 I love to help educators become connected, to grow and develop themselves with the aid of like-minded collaborators who are passionate about sharing their knowledge.
 Moreover through the exploration of best practices for classroom instruction that is infused with EdTech to meet a learning need.
 I help educators understand the use of technology for education and the integration of Social Media into the learning curriculum.
 I look forward to learning and collaborating with you.